FloCoDe: Unbiased Dynamic Scene Graph Generation with Temporal Consistency and Correlation Debiasing: Method

 Each entry of $\mathcal{O}_{t_j, k_j}^{j}$ corresponds to an object of the same detected class ${c_{o}}_{j}$, here $1 \leq t_j, k_j \leq T$ and $\hat{\mathcal{C}}_o \leq \mathcal{C}_o$ denoting all the detected classes in a video $\mathcal{V}$.
 However, the detected class labels can be noisy since they are based only on frame-level predictions; hence, we use the flow-warped feature $v_{i}^{t \rightarrow t'}$ instead of $v_i^{t}$ before feeding it to the transformer encoder.
 The flow-warped feature is computed as:

 where $\mathcal{W}$ is a bilinear warping function \cite{zhu2017deep, zhu2017flow} applied on all the locations for each channel in the feature maps and flow field $\mathcal{F}(I_{t'}, I_{t}) $ is computed from the pre-trained Flow-Net \cite{dosovitskiy2015flownet}, where $t'$ is the index of the immediate frame previous to the $t^{th}$ frame having the same object as depicted in the object sequences $\mathcal{O}_{\mathcal{V}}$.
-Using $f_{t \rightarrow t'}$ and predicted ROIs, the warped RoIAligned feature is computed, and then the $\mathcal{O}_{t_j, k_j}^{j}$ is denoted as:
+Using $f_{t \rightarrow t'}$ and predicted ROIs, we obtained warped RoIAligned feature, $\mathcal{O}_{t_j, k_j}^{j}$ is given as:

 Each of $\mathcal{O}_{t_j, k_j}^{j}$ is zero-padded to prepare functional input tensor. \textit{Tenc} uses masked multi-head self-attention instead of multi-head self-attention in transformer encoder \cite{vaswani2017attention}.
 Mask is introduced to learn the temporal dependencies in a unidirectional manner so that the object at frame index $t$ can only attend to objects in previous frames.
-Attending to future context can be noisy since it is more probable for unrelated objects, and hence it is noisy to attend to future context.
 For any input $\mathbf{X}$, the single head masked attention $\mathbb{A}$ is given as:

 where $D_K$ is the dimension of $\mathbf{K}$, and $\mathbf{Q, K, V}$ are the query, key, and value vectors, respectively.
-Here, $\mathbf{Q=K=V=X}$, the multi-head attention is $\mathbb{M}(X) = concat(a_1, a_2,...a_H)W_H$, where $a_i = \mathbb{A}(\mathbf{X}{W_Q}_{i}, \mathbf{X}{W_K}_{i}, \mathbf{X}{W_V}_{i}) $ where ${W_Q}_{i}, {W_K}_{i}, {W_V}_{i} \textrm{ and } W_H$ are the learnable weight matrices.
+Here, $\mathbf{Q=K=V=X}$, the multi-head attention is $concat(a_1, a_2,...a_H)W_H$, where $a_i = \mathbb{A}(\mathbf{X}{W_Q}_{i}, \mathbf{X}{W_K}_{i}, \mathbf{X}{W_V}_{i}) $ where ${W_Q}_{i}, {W_K}_{i}, {W_V}_{i} \textrm{ and } W_H$ are the learnable weight matrices.
 The rest of the components, like residual connection, normalisation, and FFN (feed-forward network), remain the same as in the transformer encoder \cite{vaswani2017attention}.
 The output of n-layered \textit{TEnc} is given as:

 where $\hat{\mathcal{O}}_V = \mathcal{O}_{V} + P_{o}^T$, where $P_{o}^T$ are the fixed positional embeddings injecting the temporal position of objects.
 Inspired by the properties of neural collapse \cite{papyan2020prevalence} we prefixed the classifier weights (forming Equiangular Tight Frame (ETF)) for each object class to induce the maximal separable classifier even under the class imbalance setting.
 The pre-fixed classifier weights $\mathbf{W}_{ETF}$ are given as: